facuevas/Lifelight/README.md

 # LIFELIGHT

 A mobile application that lets users post status updates to others.
 Users can note if their update was a positive or negative experience.
 Every month, the application will give them a brief summary of the previous month in terms of how many positive or negative experiences they had.
+Currently put this project on pause due to current time constraints and commitments.

 <br>